jdarosTD/android-s3-plugin/README.md

 Other properties available:

-    bucket    - S3 bucket to use (optional, defaults to the project s3 configured bucket)
+    bucket    - S3 bucket to use (optional, defaults to the project s3 configured bucket) dest      - optional path for the uploaded package

-    overwrite - (optional, default is false), if true the S3 object is created or overwritten if it already exists.

-    dest      - optional path for the uploaded package